Cognitive science: Computational modeling

-All the above approaches tend either to be generalized to the form of integrated computational models of a synthetic/abstract intelligence (i.e. cognitive architecture) in order to be applied to the explanation and improvement of individual and social/organizational decision-making and reasoning or to focus on single simulative programs (or microtheories/"middle-range" theories) modelling specific cognitive faculties (e.g. vision, language, categorization etc.).
+All the above approaches tend either to be generalized to the form of integrated computational models of a synthetic/abstract intelligence (i.e. cognitive architecture) to be applied to the explanation and improvement of individual and social/organizational decision-making and reasoning or to focus on single simulative programs (or microtheories/"middle-range" theories) modeling specific cognitive faculties (e.g., vision, language, categorization, etc.).

 Neurobiological methods

 Research methods borrowed directly from neuroscience and neuropsychology can also help us to understand aspects of intelligence.
 These methods allow us to understand how intelligent behavior is implemented in a physical system.